openshift/windows-machine-config-operator/README.md

 * *\<vCenter Datastore Name\>*: datastore name
 * *\<vCenter Server FQDN/IP\>*: IP address or FQDN of the vCenter server

+*IMPORTANT*:
+- The template used in the MachineSet must be a Windows Server 1909 image as described in [vSphere prerequisites](docs/vsphere-prerequisites.md).
-Please note that on vSphere, Windows Machine names cannot be more than 15 characters long.
-The MachineSet name therefore cannot be more than 9 characters long, due to the way Machine names are generated from it.
+- On vSphere, Windows Machine names cannot be more than 15 characters long.
+The MachineSet name, therefore, cannot be more than 9 characters long, due to the way Machine names are generated from it.
 ```yaml
 apiVersion: machine.openshift.io/v1beta1
 kind: MachineSet